Death Valley

 Zabriskie Point

-The view from here seems to be the compression of the ancient lake sediments, creating a unique wavy pattern and colour, and the observation deck here is a popular stop, even in Death Valley, as it has a spectacular view.
+The view from here is apparently caused by the compression of ancient lake sediments, creating unique wavy patterns and colors, and the observation deck here is a popular stopping point as it offers some of the best views in Death Valley

-Due to the influence of volcanic activity, the Death Valley formations contain volcanic ash and lava from ancient volcanic eruptions, which harden to create specific colors (gray, black, etc.).
+Due to volcanic activity, Death Valley's strata contain volcanic ash and lava from ancient volcanic eruptions, which harden to create specific colors (gray, black, etc.)

-Due to the effects of climate and weathering, extreme temperature changes and wind erosion have changed the rock surface and strengthened the contrast of the colour.
-Indeed, other national parks, you can see the proof of nature that has been created over the years before your eyes.
+The influence of climate and weathering, such as extreme temperature changes and wind erosion, has changed the rock surface, enhancing the contrast in color.
+Just like other national parks, you can see the evidence of nature created over a long period of time right before your eyes

-Well, the hike continues.
-In fact, there is a continuing trail from Zabriskie Point.
-There is a trail on the right, just before the observation deck, and from here we head down to the second half of the game begins.
+Now, the hike continues.
+In fact, there is a trail that continues from Zabriskie Point.
+The trail continues on the right just before the observation deck, and from here we descend to begin the second half of the hike

-The second half is very easy.
-Once you have descended to the bottom of the valley, the area will continue to be almost flat from there.
+The second half is much easier.
+Once you reach the bottom of the valley, it's mostly flat

-The scenery is as unique as ever, and although the surrounding area is only rocky mountains, you never get bored of it.
+The scenery is as unique as ever, and even though the surrounding landscape is nothing but rocky mountains, it never gets boring

-This trail is usually a hiking trail that can be enjoyed during the winter season, and is a place that even beginners can enjoy.
+This trail is a hiking trail that can usually be enjoyed during the off-season in winter, and is a place that even beginners with good walking ability can enjoy

-After all, it's a different atmosphere and charm from other national parks, making it an irresistible place for desert lovers.
+Above all, it has a different atmosphere and charm from other national parks, and I think it is a must-see for desert lovers

-Please come and visit Death Valley, which you can enjoy during the winter season.
+Please come and visit Death Valley, where you can enjoy the winter season

 to be continued